ani1990/DataScience_Introductory_Projects/README.md

-# DataScience_Introductory_Projects
+# DataScience_Kaggle_Projects
-Placeholder for some of the Introductory Data Science Projects
+Placeholder for some of the Data Science Projects done in Kaggle